big-ice/horse-jumping-on-the-board/README.md

 # horse-jumping-on-the-board
-It's my first time to use deep first search algorithms with C language.
+It's my first time to use depth first search algorithms with C language.